JaredTan/Pinned/README.md

 ### Image Hosting
-  In order to manage the many images that are uploaded to Pinned, [Cloudinary](http://cloudinary.com/) is used deliver images optimized for any device quickly.
+  In order to manage the many images that are uploaded to Pinned, [Cloudinary](http://cloudinary.com/) is used to deliver images optimized for any device quickly.
 Cloudinary is used alongside `dropzone` and `superagent` which allows a user to easily drag and drop photos into a form such as editing their profile.

 ## Design Documents